 Most use these terms interchangeably.
 Each of the three has a subtly different meaning and context, however, and using them properly can sometimes be the key to using the right processes the find the right person for the right role.
-So what’s the difference between them?
+So, in this blog post I will explain staffing vs recruiting vs hiring, and the difference between them.

 What is Staffing?